 In Colorado, when an employee or volunteer in a correctional institution engages in sexual conduct with an inmate, they are committing unlawful sexual conduct in a correctional institution.
-Sexual conduct in a correctional institution can be charged as a misdemeanor or felony, depending on the defendant's position and the type of sexual conduct.
+This offense may be charged as a misdemeanor or felony, depending on the defendant's position and the type of sexual conduct.
 Sexual conduct in a correctional institution also results in designation as a sex offender.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is sexual conduct in a correctional institution?

 - 2. What types of sexual conduct are included?

 - 3. What are the penalties for sexual conduct in a correctional institution?